Topology of cognitive maps: Results

-A critical thing to note is the fact that for different time periods we can see different neural groups involved.
-At the beginning of the experiment and at it's ending we see almost unrelated groups work.
-We made a diagram of neural groups for different loops at different time periods and we can see the intersections of the convex hulls of neural groups are evolving \ref{iconvex_hulls}.
+A critical thing to note is the fact that for different time periods one can see different neural groups involved.
+At the beginning of the experiment and at its ending we see almost unrelated groups at work.
+We made a diagram of neural groups for different loops at different time periods and one can see the intersections of the convex hulls of points corresponding to elements in neural groups are gradually changing \ref{iconvex_hulls}.
+Each group is denoted by its own color.
 Still, it's a theme for future detailed study.